vdb86/screensaver.digitalclock/README.md

 These are the options:

-General
+Movement|Format
-- Movement on the screen (Random position and bounce movement)
+- Movement on the screen (Random position, Bounce movement, Fixed in the center, Custom position)
 - Bounce movement speed
 - Number of seconds to stay in place (Number of seconds that the clock will stay in place before moving to a random location)
 - Time format
 - Date format

+Additional Information
 - Enable additional information
 - Number of seconds for information switch (Number of seconds before the information will be switched with another one, i.e. Artist - Song - Weather information)
 - Enable now playing information
 - Enable weather information
 - Weather icons
+- Enable album art

 Colors (Users can choose either to have a random color every time the clock moves or one from the list)
 - Random color